colll78/cardano-lightning/docs/adrs/minimal-state.md

   | Add AddParams
   | Close CloseParams
   | Resolve ResolveParams
-  | Elapse
+  | Elapse ElapseParams
-  | Recover
+  | Recover RecoverParams
+  | Free FreeParams
   | End
 ```

-FIXME :: What are these params
+We will make these explicit in the spec.

 ### Rationale